-Note: Please remember to quote chassis VIN (Vehicle Identification Number) when ordering any items from your dealer.
-This can be found at the bottom of the front windscreen, on the plate on the front cross member within the engine compartment and on the Swift manufacturers plate situated on the bulkhead directly behind the front driver/ passenger seat.
+() Note: Please remember to quote chassis VIN (Vehicle Identification Number) when ordering any items from your dealer.
+This can be found at the bottom of the windscreen, on the Swift and Ford plates on the passenger cab door B pillar or on the Fiat plate on front cross member within the engine compartment.

-Repair facilities
+11.3 Repair facilities

 Should you be unfortunate to encounter damage to your vehicle, we have a number of approved workshops and dealerships with workshop facilities to undertake such repairs.

 Details of which can be found via our website: www.swiftgroup.co.uk/find-a-dealer